codec-abc/human-resource-machine-program-evaluator-fable-version/README.md

 # HMRP Evaluator Fable

+This repository contains all the code necessary to build a simple application based on web technologies to evaluate Human Resource Machine programs.
+[Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine) is a fun game about assembly programming with a human taking the role of the CPU.

 ## Dependencies
 * Nodejs and NPM
 * Fable own dependencies (F# 4.0 and node 4.4) see Fable site for more information